soukup3/super-duper-octo-computing-machine/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+A webpage with buttons to choose from, the first button is the choice of the restaurant, the second one is for the choices of the entrees.
+Then all the possible combinations contain this entree will show up in an order of popularity.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.